 NOTE - Make sure once Nagios is installed properly, you configure your

-To enable the Nagios check which collects the data from Nagios instance:
+To enable the Nagios check and begin collecting data from your Nagios instance:

-# Section used for global Nagios check configinit_config:# check_freq: 15 # default is 15instances:- nagios_conf: <nagios_conf_path> # /etc/nagios/nagios.cfg# collect_events: True # default is True# passive_checks_events: True # default is False# collect_host_performance_data: True # default is False# collect_service_performance_data: True # default is False
+# Section used for global Nagios check configinit_config:# check_freq: 15 # default is 15instances:- nagios_conf: <nagios_conf_path> # /etc/nagios/nagios.cfg# collect_events: False # default is True# passive_checks_events: True # default is Falsecollect_host_performance_data: True # default is Falsecollect_service_performance_data: True # default is False

 Nagios StackState Agent check tails Nagios config and log files, so it should have permission to read those files.
 If you run StackState Agent with some other user than

-root, the StackState Agent user must be added to the same group that is attached to the config and log files.
-Note that manually setting read permission is not an option as the files can sometimes be recreated by Nagios.
+root, the StackState Agent user must be added to the same group that's attached to the config and log files.
+Note that manually setting read permission isn't an option as the files can sometimes be recreated by Nagios.